MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/window-controls-overlay.md

 Knowing where the overlay is and how big it is is important.
 The overlay might not always be on the same side of the window; on macOS, the overlay is on the left side, but on Windows, the overlay is on the right side.
 Also, the overlay might not always be the same size.

-Note that the `env()` CSS function takes a second parameter useful to define the position of your app content when the window controls overlay feature is missing or disabled.
+The `env()` CSS function takes a second parameter that's useful for defining the position of your app content when the window controls overlay feature is missing or disabled.

 <!-- ====================================================================== -->